Rockets clinch playoff berth after 6-0 shut-out win over T-Birds - Lake Country Calendar

 It’s been a bumpy ride, but the Kelowna Rockets have officially booked a spot in the 2020 WHL playoffs.

-In a 6-0 smackdown win over the Seattle T-Birds on Friday night, the Rockets secured a wildcard playoff berth, but will still have a chance to battle back into the B.C. division’s third spot with just seven games remaining in the season.
+After picking up two wins over the weekend, the Rockets have confirmed a spot in the postseason with a wildcard position, but now sit only six points back of third place in the B.C. division.

-“We’re still not done, it’s one step in the right direction,” said head coach Kris Mallette postgame.
+“We’re still not done, it’s one step in the right direction,” said head coach Kris Mallette after a 6-0 win over the Seattle Thunderbirds on March 6.

 “Some of the guys were here last season obviously didn’t get to see that.
 Playoffs, it’s a different beast, so anytime you can make them is a great feat for our players.”